jingliangc/jingliangc.github.io/content/_index.md

     design:
       view: article-grid
       columns: 3

   - block: markdown
     id: news
     content:
+      count: 10
       title: 'Recent News'
       subtitle: ''
-      text:
-      |-
+      text: |-
-        - We have three papers accepted by ICRA 2025: BehAV, VLM-Social-Nav and GND.
+        - We have three papers accepted by ICRA 2025: BehAV, VLM-Social-Nav and GND.[BehAV](https://www.google.com)
         - I gave a lecture in UC riverside in Jan 2025.
         - I gave a lecture in the North Carolina State University in Nov 2024.
         - We have 3 papers accepted by IROS 2024.